 Planning for the new year

 I am a planner.
 I love taking the time to intentionally sit down and refocus; to rethink what I am doing and to feel like I am starting afresh.
-I typically have two main planning times each year — one in the summer as I plan for our next school year and one at the start of new year.
+I typically have two main planning times each year — one in the summer as I plan for our next school year and one at the start of the new year.

 My husband often has a few days off between Christmas and New Year’s Day, which gives me the opportunity to get out of the house to plan.
 For me, this usually means sitting in a restaurant with my iPad and papers scattered all over the table.

 I definitely encourage you to take some time to sit and plan for your new year.
-It can be as complex or simple as you want it to be but taking that time to slow down and reflect is important.
+It can be as complex or simple as you want it to be but taking the time to slow down and reflect is important.

 Carlos doesn’t have time off this year for me to get away and plan, so I will most likely plan on a Saturday in January.
 I will definitely share with you a rundown of how I plan for the year when that happens.